Manamama/Ubuntu_Scripts_1/README.md

 A collection of semi-private scripts for various system administration, development, and utility tasks, primarily targeting Ubuntu and Termux environments.

-# Ubuntu_Scripts_1

-A collection of semi-private scripts for various system administration, development, and utility tasks, primarily targeting Ubuntu and Termux environments.

 ## Scripts Overview

 *   `image_html_generator.sh`: Recursively traverses directories, generates image descriptions using LLMs, embeds them into EXIF data, and creates HTML and PDF reports.